Program overview

 Program Overview

-Humber’s Theatre Arts - Technical Production diploma program equips students with essential skills and knowledge to kickstart their careers in the performing arts industry.
-The program emphasizes the creation of props, costumes, and set pieces, as well as the integration of light, sound, and projections into theatrical performances and live events.
-Students will gain foundational knowledge in stage management and collaborative teamwork, essential for success in the entertainment industry.
+Humber’s Theatre Arts - Technical Production diploma program equips students with essential skills and knowledge to embark on a career in the performing arts industry.
+The program emphasizes the creation of props, costumes, and set pieces, as well as the integration of light, sound, and projections into theatrical performances.
+Students will gain foundational knowledge in stage management and collaborative teamwork, preparing them for various roles in the entertainment sector.
+The program fosters a creative and collaborative environment, focusing on broad-based training in technical production while promoting a commitment to lifelong learning.
+With faculty members who possess substantial industry experience, students will have opportunities to engage with other creative programs at Humber and collaborate with external partners, enhancing their networking prospects and career readiness.

 Program Structure